 Check in to your hotel and take time to relax and refresh.

 Tonight, a welcome dinner is served as your tour manager previews the days ahead.

-Following breakfast at the hotel check out and load your motor coach.
+Following breakfast at the hotel, check out and load your motor coach.

-Depart for the airport and your return flight home.
+Depart Chicago and begin your journey home.

 FRIENDSHIP CONCERTS IN CHICAGO

 One of the highlights of traveling as a choir is meeting locals - and, even better, meeting local musicians!
 Our friendship concerts, a featured experience on our concert tours, are at the heart of our mission to foster cultural connections through music.
 We benefit from a vast international network in the choral world built over our thirty years' experience of helping choirs share their music both in the United States and abroad.
 Friendship concerts set the stage for exchange between your choir and local musicians.
 Your choir will share a venue and a concert program with a host choir from the region.
 Each choir might give a half-hour public recital in a local church or theater for a community audience.
 Your singers will have the chance to hear their host choir's repertoire (often showcasing local musical styles) and to share your own repertoire in turn.
 Fellowship time usually follows the friendship concert, giving both choirs the chance to mingle and enjoy the camaraderie of creating cross-cultural connections through a shared love of music.